 - To arrange for reimbursement of medical check-up costs, health insurance costs, and group insurance costs.

-- To authorise your business expenses and contracts on behalf of SoftBank Telecom Europe Ltd.
+- To authorise your business expenses and contracts on behalf of SB Telecom Europe Ltd.

-- To apply for and renew documentation, such as visas, rental contract, mobile phone contract, online banking application, credit card application, insurance application, working permits and commune registration and ID of you and your families.
+- To apply for and renew documentation, such as visas, rental contracts, mobile phone contracts, online banking applications, credit card applications, insurance applications, working permits and commune registration and ID of you and your families.
 [Only for expatriates]

-In general, we process your personal data in your interest, in order to arrange for your necessary documentation with the public authorities, proceed with the payment of your salary and other allowances, and proceed with any reimbursements (Article 6(1)(f) GDPR).
+In general, we process your personal data in your interest, in order to arrange your necessary documentation with the public authorities, to proceed with the payment of your salary and other allowances, and to proceed with any reimbursements.

 As a business partner, customer or vendor, your personal data may be processed for the following purposes: